 International students with F-1 or J-1 status are not allowed to remain in the United States while suspended or dismissed from the University.
 Any international student who is dismissed or suspended should immediately contact the International Students and Scholars Office (ISSO) to discuss available options.

 GRADUATION

-The B.A. degree is usually awarded three times during the year: in February, May, and October.
+The B.A. degree can be awarded three times during the year: in February, in May, and in October.
 Under special circumstances, a B.A. degree scheduled to be awarded in May may be awarded in June instead.